garethahealy/elastic-postman/README.md

 - mvn camel:run

 ## Future TODO
+- Update "idempotentConsumer" to be postgres aware
+- Set ElasticSearch IndexType to the mailling list name
 - Dockerize Kibana (https://hub.docker.com/_/kibana/)
 - Externalise ElasticSearch and Dockerize
-- Set IndexType to the mailling list name
 - Allow for main URL (i.e.: postman.blah.com) to be passed in by caller
+- Make the install Ansiblised